Team Fathom breaks down some common currency questions into simple dollars and cents.

 Should I change money before I get to a foreign country?

-No. You’ll get better rates at the ATM machines in your destination country.
-But if you need cash immediately upon arrival or are traveling to a remote destination without reliable infrastructure, convert bills at your local bank before taking off.
+Usually, no. You’ll get better rates at the ATM machines in your destination country.
+But if you need cash immediately upon arrival or are traveling to a remote destination without reliable infrastructure, convert bills at your local bank before taking off — enough to get through the first day or to your destination from the airport, as mentioned above.
 In most cases, you'll need to call the bank in advance (allow a few weeks) if you’re looking for an uncommon currency.
 If you can, keep track of the exchange rate for the best deal.

 Where should I change money when I get to a foreign country?

 ATMs are amazing: They're ubiquitous, always open, and consistently offer the best exchange rates.
-Most banks charge a small fee for using foreign machines, but they're still the way to go when you consider the upside: they are convenient and keep you from carrying around wads of cash.
-Never get money at Travelex airport kiosks unless you're desperate, and be wary of Travelex ATMs, which have replaced bank ATMs in the arrival halls of many airports, particularly in Europe.
+Most banks charge a small fee for using foreign machines, but they're still the way to go when you consider the upside: They are convenient and keep you from carrying around wads of cash.
+(Though if you want to minimize the bank fees, take out as much as you can and think you'll need.
+Just don't carry it all at once in the same place.)
+We don't like to get money at Travelex airport kiosks unless we're desperate, and we're wary of Travelex ATMs, which have replaced bank ATMs in the arrival halls of many airports, particularly in Europe.
+Local banks just offer better rates.

 What is dynamic currency conversion and how do I avoid it?